ros2/rviz/rviz_visual_testing_framework/docs/README.md

 ## Running the tests

-In order to run tests, use the following command:
+In order to run the tests, they have to be build first and executed seperately.
+Use the following commands:

-    ament test --cmake-args -DEnableVisualTests=True
+    colcon build --cmake-args -DEnableVisualTests=True

+    colcon test

 This will make the tests run and the screenshots will be compared to the existing reference images.
-**NB**: CMake will cache the flag value, so that after setting them to `True` or `False`, the following time `ament test` is run without specifying the flag, the previously set value will be used.
+**NB**: CMake will cache the flag value, so that after setting them to `True` or `False`, the following time `colcon test` is run without specifying the flag, the previously set value will be used.

 Furthermore, the reference images can be updated by running the tests after setting the environmental variable `GenerateReferenceImages` to `True`.